-Qualified undergraduate students may be permitted to enroll in graduate courses within the following guidelines.
+Qualified undergraduate students may be permitted to enroll in graduate courses either for undergraduate or graduate credit within the following guidelines.
 Undergraduate students within 30 hours of graduation may petition to enroll in graduate courses by contacting the Provost and Vice Chancellor for Academic Affairs.
 A minimum cumulative grade point average of 3.00, approval by the course instructor, and consent of the academic dean or chair of the offering unit must be presented as part of the petition.
 Students enrolling in graduate courses for graduate credit (not undergraduate credit) may not apply such credits to undergraduate degree requirements.